-Advanced oesophageal cancer means that a cancer that began in the food pipe (gullet) has spread to another part of the body.
+Advanced oesophageal cancer means that cancer that began in the food pipe (gullet or oesophagus) has spread to another part of the body.

 The most common symptom is feeling tired and unwell.
 Other symptoms depend on where the cancer is in the body.

 You might have problems swallowing and some weight loss if the cancer is in the food pipe.

 Some people have pain in the area of the cancer but painkillers can usually help this.

 The most common place for oesophageal cancer to spread to is the liver.
 It can also spread to the lungs or lymph nodes.

 Symptoms if cancer has spread to the liver

 You might have any of the following symptoms if your cancer has spread to the liver: